tacctile/tacctile_webapp/plugins/README.md

 ```

 ### Plugin API
-Plugins have access to the Ghost Hunter Toolbox API through the global `ghostHunter` object:
+Plugins have access to the Tacctile API through the global `ghostHunter` object:

 ```javascript
 // Example plugin implementation